fingerprintjs/fingerprintjs/readme.md

 ⚛️ [Sample usage with React on the StackBlitz platform](https://stackblitz.com/edit/fingerprintjs-react-demo)

-## Use the free Pro version to get 99.5% identification accuracy
+## Use Fingerprint Pro to get 99.5% identification accuracy

 [Fingerprint Pro](https://fingerprint.com/github/) is a professional visitor identification service that processes all information server-side and transmits it securely to your servers using server-to-server APIs.
 Pro combines browser fingerprinting with vast amounts of auxiliary data (IP addresses, time of visit patterns, URL changes and more) to be able to reliably deduplicate different users that have identical devices, resulting in the 99.5% identification accuracy.
 Fingerprint Pro is available for Web, Android, iOS and other platforms.